-Pain Physicians NY (Brooklyn, NY) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with Knee Pain.
+Pain Physicians NY (Brooklyn, NY) is one of the first Pain Management Clinics in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with Knee Pain.
 We provide effective Posterior Cruciate Ligament (PCL) injury treatment including advanced rehabilitation therapy and surgery if required.
 Our facility equipped with the most advanced, cutting edge equipment to treat pain.

 Posterior Cruciate Ligament Injury

 The posterior cruciate ligament (PCL) is a band of ligaments running at the back of the knee connecting the shinbone to the thighbone.
 It provides support to the knee joint while at the same time it keeps the tibia from moving too far back and away from the joint.
 Compared to the anterior cruciate ligament (ACL), it is stronger and less prone to injuries.